[[trackingImage]]

 White Pony Express

-White Pony Express is an organization that rescues fresh, perishable food and distributes it to over 80 charitable organizations and food banks where it is offered to the food-insecure among our neighbors.
+White Pony Express rescues fresh, perishable food and distributes it to over 80 charitable organizations and food banks, where it is offered to the food-insecure among our neighbors.
 In 2023, Lamorinda Sunrise Rotary raised over $90,000 to purchase a new refrigerated delivery van for WPE.
-Since then, LSR volunteers have been helping at the WPE distribution center once a month.
+Since then, LSR volunteers have been helping at the WPE distribution center once a month, and some volunteers have been helping through the Food Rescue Hero Initiative.

 Frequency: Monthly